The Chekhov Training

 The Summer Chekhov Intensive is a practical overview of Chekhov’s objective professional method based on the creative laws and principles of the actor’s art.

 THE CHEKHOV METHOD frees the actor’s natural talent and opens the door to artistic inspiration.
-Chekhov training and practice develops the actor’s whole psycho-physical instrument - the means for creative expression.
-At the same time, the method is a practical toolkit indispensable to actors at all levels of experience.
+Chekhov training develops the actor’s whole psycho-physical instrument – the means for creative expression.
+At the same time, the method offers the actor an indispensible set of remarkable creative tools.

 CHEKHOV and MEISNER TECHNIQUES are complementary approaches to acting that